MobileRobots/amr-ros-config/README.md

 URDF, launch files, and other ROS configuration for AMR robots.

 This directory should be in your ROS package path.
-Either append it to the ROS_PACKAGE_PATH environment variable[1], or place it in the "src" subdirectory of your catkin workspace[2].
+Either append it to the `ROS_PACKAGE_PATH` environment variable[1], or place it in the "src" subdirectory of your catkin workspace[2].

+Information relevant to multiple AMR robot types is included in this package.

 URDF
 ----